 An example would look like this:

 “We are a plumbing company in Denver.
 Our Denver plumbing company is the best plumbing company in the Denver area.
-When you are need of a Denver plumbing company, call us!”
+When you are in need of a Denver plumbing company, call us!“

-While keyword stuffing is no longer accepted by Google and will not win you high rankings, keywords themselves are still important.
+While keyword stuffing will no longer win you high rankings, keywords themselves are still important.

-In this guide, our digital marketing experts explain how to properly implement keywords into your content.
 Keywords are the words people will use to find your website.
 These are the queries people type into Google or other search engines such as “plumbing company in Denver.”
-While the above example does emphasize those keywords, it does so improperly and is considered to be poor or spammy content by Google and other search engines.
+While the above example emphasizes those keywords, it does so improperly and is considered insufficient or spammy content by Google and other search engines.

 Perfect content implements all of the following and more: